 “Jonah on the Web: for Kids and Educators” (adaptations, songs, resources, etc.)

-Jonah and the Whale, a short, online game for older children: Okay, I like this one.
+Jonah and the Whale, a short, online game : Okay, I like this one.
 You try to fling Jonah (with mouse or trackpad) out of the boat into the whale’s mouth, all the while gauging wind patterns and Jonah’s ever-shifting weight.
 Extra points for bouncing him off of seagulls on the way.
 The graphics hit just the right note of goofiness…